The package installer places the app files in

 To update InvenTree run

-apt update inventree - this might need to be run as a sudo user.
+apt install --only-upgrade inventree - this might need to be run as a sudo user.

 InvenTree installs multiple services that can be controlled with your local system runner (